eichmeierbr/eichmeierbr.github.io/learning/readme.md

 [Report](images/robostats/hyperparameterTuning_FinalReport.pdf) and [Presentation](images/robostats/hyperparameterTuning_FinalPresentation.pdf)

 Our algorithm works with continuous and discrete values, categorical parameters, and logarithmic parameters.
 All values are normalized [0,1] within the optimizer.
-The user can select between several sampling methods to create the initial smaple population.
+The user can select between several sampling methods to create the initial sample population.
 Each sample is evaluated in the test environment and ranked in performance.
 The top subset of parameter sets are used to reproduce the next generation.
 This process is repeated as desired, or until convergence.
-In addition to a standard genetic algorthim, we employ a form of evaluation relaxation by using a shallow neural network to approximate the hyperparameter-reward state.
+In addition to a standard genetic algorithm, we employ a form of evaluation relaxation by using a shallow neural network to approximate the hyperparameter-reward state.
 Do a dense search through the neural network after each population evaluation.
 The top performers of the approximated hyperparameter space are injected into the top performers in the true hyperparameter space to simulate a type of "invasive species".
 This method helps the algorithm explore out of local optima.
 Further details and results can be found in the report.

 ## Reinforcement Learning for a Robotic Arm